Whip up warm & creamy

 Dispense tea & add milk

 Rest the Steeper right on top of your 16 oz mug and watch as your infused tea pours out like magic through the easy-release valve.
-The filter will strain your tea directly into your ice-filled cup while keeping the tea leaves in the infuser.
+The filter will strain your tea directly into your cup while keeping the tea leaves in the infuser.
 And when you’re done, the valve closes automatically.

 Top with milk for the finishing touch.